Identity and access management

 Bases:

 SecurityCategoryCoreSecurity categories can be used to restrict access to a resource.
-This is the writing version of a security category, which is used when creating security categories.
+This is the write version of a security category, which is used when creating security categories.

 - Parameters: